eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 of events to one single notifyable.
 The typical approach is that one creates a WaitSet attaches multiple subscribers or other _Triggerables_ to it and then wait till one or many of the attached entities signal an event.
-If that happens one receives a list of _TriggerStates_ which are corresponding to all the Triggers which were triggered and the program can act accordingly.
+If that happens one receives a list of _TriggerInfos_ which are corresponding to all the Triggers which were triggered and the program can act accordingly.

 The WaitSet is state based which means that it will trigger until the state which